 Mining

-Both Bitcoin and Monero use the proof-of-work (PoW) consensus mechanism to validate transactions and generate new coins.
-However, the mining methods are significantly different.
+Both Bitcoin and Monero use proof-of-work (PoW) consensus to validate transactions and issue new coins, but the hardware requirements for each are dramatically different — and this has significant implications for decentralisation.

 Crypto Wallets